 Upgrade works on The Red line

 The new depot was constructed as a part of the upgrade works on The Red line to provide improved capacity.
-There are about half a million travellers on this train line every day.
-A new depot and new trains will ensure more frequent departures and better comfort for the travellers.
+There are about half a million travellers on this line every day.
+A new depot and new trains help ensure more frequent departures and better comfort for the travellers.